material-admin/doc-material-components/docs/android-material-button-example.md

     android:text="@string/outlined_button_label_enabled"/>
 ```
 ### Contained button
-The contained button is an elevated button with a colored background.
+The contained button is an elevated button with a background color in `colorPrimary` and text color in `colorOnPrimary`.
 This should be used for important, final actions that complete a flow, like ‘Save’ or ‘Confirm’.
-If no style attribute is specified for a MaterialButton, this is the style that will be used.
+This style is the default and will be used if no style attribute is specified for a `MaterialButton`.

+**Note** Elevated `MaterialButtons` have a shadow that can extend outside the bounds of the button.
+For this reason, the wrapping parent element should set to `android:clipToPadding="false"` in cases where the button shadow could be clipped by the parent bounds.

 Attribute | Attribute value | Element description
 ---|---|---
 android:id | `"@+id/material_button"` |
-style | `"@style/Widget.MaterialComponents.Button"` </br> `"style="@style/Widget.MaterialComponents.Button.Icon"` </br>
+style | `"@style/Widget.MaterialComponents.Button"` </br> `"@style/Widget.MaterialComponents.Button.Icon"` </br>
- `style="@style/Widget.MaterialComponents.Button.UnelevatedButton"` </br> `style="@style/Widget.MaterialComponents.Button.UnelevatedButton.Icon"` |
+ `"@style/Widget.MaterialComponents.Button.UnelevatedButton"` </br> `"@style/Widget.MaterialComponents.Button.UnelevatedButton.Icon"` |
 android:layout_width | `"wrap_content"` |
 android: layout_height | `"wrap_content"`|
 android:text | `"@string/text_button_label_enabled"` |